infinum/frontend-handbook/Frontend/Testing.md

 software testing.

-We will mention some of them, but feel free to look on the Internet for more because list can go long and classification can vary.
+We will mention some of them, but feel free to look on the Internet for more because the list can go long and classification can vary.

 Common types you will find are:
 1. Unit testing